Fractional-order Spiking Neural Network: Implementation Details, Dataset Specifics and More Experiments

-\textbf{Datasets \& Baselines.} We conducted experiments on four visual classification tasks, including the static handwritten dataset \textbf{MNIST}, the static fashion image dataset \textbf{Fashion-MNIST}, and two neuromorphic datasets, \textbf{DVS128Gesture} and \textbf{N-Caltech101}. \textbf{MNIST} is a classic dataset for handwritten digit recognition, comprising 10 classes of grayscale images (digits 0–9).
-It is widely used as a benchmark in fundamental research on image classification.
-The dataset contains 60,000 training samples and 10,000 test samples, with each image having a resolution of $28\times28$ pixels. \textbf{Fashion-MNIST} is an extended version of MNIST designed to provide a more challenging and application-oriented dataset.
-Similar to MNIST, Fashion-MNIST consists of 60,000 training samples and 10,000 test samples, with each image also having a resolution of $28\times28$ pixels.
-Each grayscale image represents a clothing category (e.g., T-shirt, trousers, shoes), with a total of 10 classes.
-Compared to MNIST, Fashion-MNIST exhibits more complex patterns with richer texture and shape variations.
-The classification task requires models to correctly predict the clothing category, which is more challenging and closer to real-world scenarios. \textbf{DVS128Gesture} is a neuromorphic dataset collected using a Dynamic Vision Sensor (DVS) event camera, designed for dynamic gesture recognition tasks.
+\textbf{Datasets \& Baselines.} We conduct experiments on five visual classification tasks, including N-MNIST~\citep{orchard2015converting}, DVS128Gesture~\citep{amir2017low}, N-Caltech101~\citep{orchard2015converting}, DVS-Lip~\citep{tan2022multi}, and the large-scale dataset HarDVS~\citep{wang2024hardvs}.
+N-MNIST is a dataset that converts the classic MNIST handwritten digit dataset into neuromorphic event data.
+It generates event streams by observing moving MNIST digit images on a screen through a Dynamic Vision Sensor (DVS), covering 10 digit categories (0-9).
+DVS128Gesture is a neuromorphic dataset collected using a Dynamic Vision Sensor (DVS) event camera, designed for dynamic gesture recognition tasks.
 The event camera captures pixel-level brightness changes with microsecond temporal resolution.
-The dataset includes 1,342 samples across 11 gesture categories, such as clockwise rotation, counterclockwise rotation, and left-hand waving. \textbf{N-Caltech101} is an event camera-based dataset derived from the traditional static image dataset Caltech101.
+The dataset includes 1,342 samples across 11 gesture categories, such as clockwise rotation, counterclockwise rotation, and left-hand waving.
+N-Caltech101 is an event camera-based dataset derived from the traditional static image dataset Caltech101.
 The original Caltech101 dataset contains 101 object categories (e.g., animals, vehicles, household items), with each category containing 40 to 800 static images.
 By simulating translational, rotational, and other movements, event cameras dynamically capture these static images to generate the corresponding neuromorphic data.
 Similar to DVS128Gesture, the data from N-Caltech101 is represented as event streams, which encode pixel-wise brightness changes over time.
 The classification task focuses on recognizing object categories in dynamic scenes.
+DVS-Lip is an event camera dataset specifically designed for lip reading, utilizing the high temporal resolution characteristics of event cameras to record fine-grained changes in lip movements.
+HarDVS is a large-scale human action recognition event dataset containing over 100,000 temporal event stream samples, covering 300 different human activity categories.